 What Causes Leg Ulcers?

-What are Symptoms of Venous Ulcers in Houston?
+What are Symptoms of Venous Ulcers?

 Infection at wound site

-What are Treatment Options for Leg Ulcers in Sugar Land?
+What are Treatment Options for Leg Ulcers?

 Our practice is highly experienced in combating this most progressive stage of venous reflux with the most progressive treatments available.
 Once a patient comes to us, the first line of treatment – use of topical creams – has usually been tried with no significant improvement.
 It is important to not just treat the symptom, but deal with the source of the problem.